Respecting a mason series with Master mason, Dawood ji.

-When Dawood ji, a 62 year old traditional lime mason from Rajasthan who has worked extensively in restoration and traditional building, travelled all the way to Tiruvannamalai to meet natural builder Biju Bhaskar and his family, an inevitable connection was bound to transpire.
+When Dawood ji, a 62-year-old traditional lime mason from Rajasthan who has worked extensively in restoration and traditional building, travelled all the way to Tiruvannamalai to meet natural builder Biju Bhaskar and his family, an inevitable connection was bound to transpire.
 The relationship established in the process of understanding lime and each other, transformed into a lifelong bond of trust and friendship.
-Dawood ji’s father Muhammed Ibrahim who is now 97 years old, his four sons and five brothers are all connected with lime.
+Dawood ji’s father Muhammed Ibrahim who is now 97 years old, has four sons and five brothers who are all connected with lime.
 Truly, working with lime runs in the veins of the Muval household.

-To understand this mystical material better with the help of Dawood ji, Biju Bhaskar has been experimenting with using lime for storage tanks, water resistive finishes, flooring and flat roof.
-Meticulous and systemized in his working, Dawoodji brings alive the workspace with his quick wit and humor while keeping everyone on their feet.
-An avid Urdu literature enthusiast, his deep philosophies and shayaris are combined in his teachings of the ways and behaviors of lime.
+To understand this mystical material better with the help of Dawood ji, Biju Bhaskar has been experimenting with using lime for storage tanks, water-resistive finishes, flooring and flat roof.
+Meticulous and systemized in his work, Dawoodji brings alive the workspace with his quick wit and humour while keeping everyone on their feet.
+An avid Urdu literature enthusiast, his deep philosophies and shayaris are combined in his teachings of the ways and behaviours of lime.
 Sharing his stories and encounters in natural buildings, he accompanies Biju Bhaskar to explore the multidimensional, much less understood Ruhani (spiritual) material- lime.

-What are the different types of lime and what are their specialties
+What are the different types of lime and what are their specialities?

-Tell us more about surkhi and admixtures added in it.
+Tell us more about surkhi and the admixtures added to it?

-Munj fibers (Saccharum munja) and jute are the fibers commonly used in lime construction.
+Munj fibres (Saccharum munja) and jute are the fibres commonly used in lime construction.
 There is a difference between munj and jute.
-Munj is made with a dry grass found in wetlands, the same one that they use to make a charpoy, and jute is the one that they make jute bags with.
+Munj is made with dry grass found in wetlands, the same one that they use to make a charpoy, and jute is the one that they make jute bags with.

 Munj fibres are used in the plaster mixes after finely chopping them.
 It gives tensile strength, gives a firm grip to the plaster to hold it together tightly.
 These fibres prevent cracking, even if it cracks (which is the inherent nature of lime to crack and self-heal), the cracks will be connected by these strands preventing deeper cracks.

-Jute rope is placed in horizontal and vertical planes between a thicker layer of floor to make a grid or strips of fibers.
-After the brick bat is laid, we lay a layer of lime-surkhi above that.
-Then strips of jute are laid in a grid like pattern and again covered with a layer of lime-surkhi.
+Jute rope is placed in horizontal and vertical planes between a thicker layer of floor to make a grid or strips of fibres.
+After the brickbat is laid, we lay a layer of lime-surkhi above that.
+Then strips of jute are laid in a grid-like pattern and again covered with a layer of lime-surkhi.
 This natural way is a simple way of lime reinforcement and works fantastically well.
 They use and steel and cement concrete we use jute and lime surkhi.

-· What is thapi and why do we need to do it over surkhi?
+What is thappi and why do we need to do it over surkhi?

 As soon as the coat of plaster or roof is done with surkhi, it is lightly tamped with a wooded piece.
 Then as it becomes dry, the intensity of tamping is gradually increasing till you hear a ringing sound.
 The first tapping makes sure that the coat sticks well to the wall or the substrate and sets well with it.
 It also prevents cracking and gives strength to surkhi.
 This is the most important step that cannot be ignored.
 I have seen that my fellow villagers always do this with lime works.

-· How do we make lime wash and what is the importance of a good lime wash?
+How do we make a lime wash and what is the importance of a good limewash?

-· You are an admirer of words, in what ways would you connect you passion for literature and songs with lime?
+You are an admirer of words, in what ways would you connect your passion for literature and songs with lime?

 The work I am involved in is quite different, in our field have you seen people talk to each other?
 Their language is raw and rough.
 This laborious work is for people who have no other means to fend for themselves.
 After a hard day’s work coming back home with soiled clothes all one needs is a cool shower and a good nap.
 Do you think they have a care for this shayari and songs?
 What good is a poem here?
 I do not connect my passion for words with work, they are different things.
 Masons and shayaris?
 These two are the least connected, yet it has fed my soul and kept me sane all these years.

-· What lies ahead in the future for you?
-Do you think there is revival in natural building happening with Thannal.
+What lies ahead in the future for you?
+Do you think there is a revival in natural building happening with Thannal?

-Yes spaces do have a spiritual essence to them.
-And it is true for mud buildings which has a direct connection with your mind, body and soul.
+Yes, spaces do have a spiritual essence to them.
+And it is true for mud buildings which have a direct connection with your mind, body and soul.
 It is how the space makes you feel, the comfort it gives you physically and spiritually.
 Where your body and mind are both at peace.
-In olden days they just left the jharokhas open to let in fresh air and you could peacefully sleep without a care.
+In the olden days, they just left the jharokhas open to let in the fresh air and you could peacefully sleep without a care.
 Nowadays homes are always suffocating even with their Ac’s on.